Black Diamond Solution Guide Review

 Our Analysis and Test Results

-Comfort while hanging is critical for a multi-pitch harness, as you never know how long you may have to spend at a hanging belay.
+Because you never know how long you may spend at a hanging belay, comfort while hanging is critical for a multi-pitch harness.
 Hanging in this harness is more comfortable than virtually any other, as the load is spread out evenly between the legs and lower back.
 We noticed that the waist belt does compress a bit, riding up to apply pressure over the top of our iliac crest over time, but far less egregiously so than the competition.
 The fat leg loops are also comfortable to hang in, although if we hung in the same position for too long without moving, we noticed our circulation started to get cut off, a problem easily remedied by shifting around a bit.
-As we have stated many times, hanging for long periods in a harness is not comfortable, but in the Solution Guide, it is less so than almost any other choice.
+As we have stated many times, hanging for long periods in a harness is not comfortable, but the Solution Guide is one of our favorites for hanging.

 Standing Comfort and Mobility

 This is a very comfortable harness to hang out in, and also provides excellent mobility due to its thin design and low profile.
-Should you need to wear a pack over the top of this harness, the very thin waist belt sits comfortably underneath pack straps, and while the gear loops are made of rigid molded plastic that stick out, they will flatten out if need be.
+Should you need to wear a pack over the top of this harness, the thin waist belt sits comfortably underneath pack straps, and while the gear loops are made of rigid molded plastic that stick out, they will flatten out if needed.

 There is a dedicated haul loop in the back, although it is not rated, and shouldn't be trusted to hold a fall.
-The tie in points and belay loop are reinforced for longer wear, and the durability of the entire harness is greatly enhanced by the use of Super Fabric, meaning it won't quickly fray if you like chimneying or climbing offwidths in the Creek regularly.
+The tie-in points and belay loop are reinforced for longer wear, and the durability of the entire harness is greatly enhanced by the use of Super Fabric, meaning it won't quickly fray if you like chimneying or climbing offwidth cracks.
 The leg loops are non-adjustable but have a wide range of elastic stretch, and the large, doubled-back waist belt buckle is a cinch to use.
-For its intended purpose, the features found on this harness are spot on and work great.

-This harness packs down reasonably small, so it isn't too difficult to find room for in an overstuffed pack, although the rigid plastic gear loops do make it a bit bulkier than comparable Petzl models.
 The only types of climbing we don't find it appropriate for are alpine mixed and ice, as well as mountaineering, as it has no ice clipper slots and many people also appreciate adjustable leg loops for these pursuits.
 It falls on the heavier side, so elite climbers may want a more sport-specific harness for their hardest redpoint attempts.
 But overall, this is one of our most recommended harnesses for anyone who loves every type of rock climbing.